jupyterhub/jupyterhub/docs/source/reference/server-api.md

   }
 ```

-Note that `ready` is assigned `false` and `pending` is assigned `spawn`, meaning that the server is not ready and attempting to access it may not work as it is still in the process of spawning.
+Note that `ready` is `false` and `pending` has the value `spawn`, meaning that the server is not ready and attempting to access it may not work as it is still in the process of spawning.
+We'll get more into this below in [waiting for a server][].

 [waiting for a server]: waiting